JavaScript substring and substr methods to get substrings with 7 demos

 You can also use the substr method of JavaScript to get the substrings from the source string.
 The substr method also takes two parameters, e.g.

-Where the first parameter species the starting index while the second parameter is the length of the returned substring.
-This is unlike the substring method where the second parameter specifies the end index.
+This is unlike the substring method where the second parameter specifies the end index. |

-The original string remains the same after using the substr method just like in the case of substring method.
+original string | The original string remains the same after using the substr method just like in the case of the substring method. |

 See the following examples for using the substr JavaScript method.